-Its features and add-ons are almost the same: a highly durable cord made of thermoplastic polyurethane that stretches up to 10 feet, a padded neoprene cuff that ensures comfort and prevents chafing.
+Its features and add-ons are almost the same: a highly durable cord made of thermoplastic polyurethane that stretches up to 10 feet, and a padded neoprene cuff that ensures comfort and prevents chafing.
 It also has emailed instructions for first-timers, a hidden key pocket, and a free waterproof pouch.

 While the cuff is more designed for the ankle, you can still wear it around your calf if that is where you are more comfortable.
-It also comes with a variety of colors if you want to match your leash’s look to your board.
+It also comes in a variety of colors if you want to match your leash’s look to your board.